paillave/Etl.Net/docs/docs/recipes/4_database.md

 traceStream.SqlServerSave("insert in a trace table", o => o.DoNotSave(p => p.Id));
 ```

-:::warning
+:::important

-At the moment, behind the scenes, saving with the SQL extension executes an upsert sql statement at each row.
+For the moment, saving with the SQL extension executes an **upsert sql statement for each row** behind the scenes.
 It doesn't proceed using bulk load with one single merge statement for a full bulk of rows.
-To have bulkload, the extension using Entity Framework must be used instead.
+To have a bulkload, the extension using Entity Framework must be used instead.

 :::